yammer/model_attribute/README.md

  - List attribute names and values.
  - Handles integers, booleans, strings and times - a set of types that are very easy to persist to and parse from JSON.
- - Efficient serialization of attributes to a JSON string.
+ - Supports efficient serialization of attributes to JSON.
  - Mass assignment - handy for initializers.

 Why not [Virtus][virtus-gem]?
 Virtus doesn't provide attribute tracking, and